Flamethrower (song)

-"Flamethrower" is a song by the J. Geils Band released in 1982 as the B-side to the single "Freeze Frame", from the album of the same name.
+"Flamethrower" is a song by the J. Geils Band released in 1982 as the B-side to the single "Freeze Frame", from their multi million selling album of the same name.

 Reception

-"Flamethrower" received airplay on urban contemporary radio, notably in Metro Detroit, and reached number 25 on the Billboard soul chart.
+"Flamethrower" received major airplay on urban contemporary radio, reaching number 25 on the Billboard Black/Soul singles chart.
 The song also received airplay on rock and Top 40 stations.
 AllMusic critic Stephen Thomas Erlewine praised the song's hard-boogie riff.
 Record World described the song as "black radio."
+Classic Rock History critic Brian Kachejian named "Flamethrower" as the band's 5th best song, particularly praising the "opening drum and guitar licks."
+Ultimate Classic Rock critic Nick DeRiso felt it was hearkened back effectively to the band's early "bar-band anthems".